Yes, I'm Irish, but please, don't kiss me.

 I was in the middle of planning my wedding, going through old photos of family for a remembrance table -- honoring those no longer with us -- when I came across the last photo we have of my father's mother holding my sister and me.
-It's a perfect shot, a moment in time just months before a heart condition would take her forever from our lives.
-I was only 3.

 That picture is pretty much all I have of my grandmother, Elizabeth Kaine.
 That and a collection of tiny spoons marking places she visited or dreamed of going.
 I hear she was the kind of woman who liked to have fun, drinking her favorite Manhattans and sometimes chain-smoking over a rowdy card game.
 She would have been fiercely proud of my sister and me -- I'm told by more than one relative -- two smart, stubborn women making it in predominately male professions.
 And she would have taken full credit for our successes, I hear.

 I also know she was proud to be Irish.
 She came from a long line of O'Kaines (the O' dropped by our ancestors when they came to this country in an effort to hide their immigrant status) and liked wearing a shamrock pin on St. Patrick's Day -- the same one my father now wears.